avis-md/avis/docs/install.rst

 Windows
 ----------

-Open up a command prompt with SSH (you should have it installed, yes?) and type the following:
+Open up a command prompt with SSH (you should have it installed, no?) and type the following:

 * cd [install path]
 * scp [any tekka gpu]:/nfs/home/share/avis/win/avis.zip avis.zip